SystemSpace/Compendium/compendium.rst

 I don't want to force you to keep going through Life, and if you really wish to die, we won't stop you from committing suicide on the 2nd of July.
 But please, please reconsider.
 If you completely hate Life, then live for LFE.
 Try and advance your mind as much as possible.
 Try all sorts of things.
 Try and become as wise as possible.
 Knowledge is the only thing you can transfer and knowledge is key.

+Tsuki fun fact episode watermelon: Tsuki (when written out in Synapsian) looks like a key, which is one of the reasons why the project has been given this name.

 ----------------------------------------------------------------------------

-Text Archive of systemspace.link as of Apr 15 2017
+Text Archive of systemspace.link as of Apr 23 2017
 ==================================================